GAMS-dev/miro/server/release_data/README.md

 Note that even though both GAMS Engine and MIRO Server run on the same host, the GAMS Engine host is not `localhost`.

-# Host GAMS Engine on a different path than root
+# Host MIRO Server on a different path than root
 You may want to host MIRO Server on a different path.
 To do this, you must adjust the context path in the file 'application.yml' accordingly (`server.servlet.context-path`).
 Note that with SELinux active (e.g. CentOS/RHEL), you have to allow your nginx server to proxy to the upstream MIRO Server host.
 You can do so by running: `setsebool -P httpd_can_network_connect 1`.